CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## **THE FORGOTTEN REALMS**

 Much like a setting in a fantasy novel or movie, an adventure unfolds within a larger world, limited only by the imagination of the Narrator and the players.
-The setting can range from a primitive swords-and-sorcery world where barbarians clash with malevolent sorcerer's to a post-apocalyptic fantasy realm inhabited by elves and dwarves who wield magic among the ruins of a technologically advanced civilization.
+The setting can range from a primitive swords-and-sorcery world where barbarians clash with malevolent sorcerer's to a post-apocalyptic fantasy realm inhabited by elves and molekin who wield magic among the ruins of a technologically advanced civilization.
 Most D&D settings typically fall somewhere between these two extremes, portraying medieval high fantasy worlds featuring knights, castles, dhampir cities, molekin mines, and formidable monsters.

 The adventure detailed here unfolds in the world of the Forgotten Realms, a prime example of the latter type of setting.
 In the Realms, knights venture into the crypts of the long-fallen molekin kings of Delzoun in search of glory and treasure.
 Rogues navigate the dimly lit alleyways of bustling cities like Reddwall and Baldur's Gate.
 Clerics, devout servants of the gods, wield both mace and spell to combat the ominous threats that plague the land.
 Wizards delve into the ruins of the collapsed Netherese empire, exploring secrets that exist in the shadows.
 Within dungeons, caverns, ancient cities, and vast untamed wilderness, dragons, giants, demons, and other horrifying monstrosities lie in